-New American Workforce works with businesses to assist their eligible immigrant employees with the citizenship process so they become full participants in the workplace, community and economy.
-Statistics show a direct correlation between immigrant integration and happier, more effective workers, which directly impacts business profitability.
+New American Workforce works with businesses to assist their eligible immigrant employees with the citizenship process, including English language learning so they become full participants in the workplace, their community and our economy.
+Statistics show a direct correlation between immigrant integration and happier, more effective workers — which directly impacts business profitability.

-New American Workforce facilitates accessible citizenship assistance through a two-step process that targets legal permanent residents at their workplace.
+New American Workforce facilitates accessible citizenship assistance for legal permanent residents at their workplace.

-The project is now operational in 8 cities with high concentrations of legal permanent residents:
+The project is now operational in eight cities with high concentrations of legal permanent residents:

 San Jose area, CA